Skip to main content

 To facilitate equal opportunities employment practices and support for diversity in the labour market through exercising the existing discretionary powers of the city authority.

-• To employ the existing powers of the city as a purchaser through the inclusion of non-discrimination clauses in local contracts.
+• To use the existing powers of the city as a contractor through the inclusion of non-discrimination clauses in local contracts,

-• To set up a partnership with businesses interested in supporting city authority anti-racist policies and in promoting diversity as an economic strategy and a commercial asset.
+• To set up a partnership with businesses interested in supporting the city authority’s anti-racist policies and in promoting diversity as an economic strategy and a commercial asset,

 Resources